deep-stack/go-ethereum/statediff/doc.md

 This will only work on a version 12.4 Postgres database.

-### Schema overview
+#### Schema overview
 Our Postgres schemas are built around a single IPFS backing Postgres IPLD blockstore table (`public.blocks`) that conforms with [go-ds-sql](https://github.com/ipfs/go-ds-sql/blob/master/postgres/postgres.go).
-All IPLD objects are stored in this table, where `key` is blockstore-prefixed multihash key for the IPLD object and `data` contains the bytes for the IPLD block (in the case of all Ethereum IPLDs, this is the RLP byte encoding of the Ethereum object).
+All IPLD objects are stored in this table, where `key` is the blockstore-prefixed multihash key for the IPLD object and `data` contains the bytes for the IPLD block (in the case of all Ethereum IPLDs, this is the RLP byte encoding of the Ethereum object).

-The IPLD objects in this table can be traversed using an IPLD DAG interface, but since this table only maps multihash to raw IPLD object it is not particularly useful for searching through the data or and does not allow us to look up Ethereum objects by their constituent fields
-(e.g. by block number, tx source/recipient, state/storage trie node path).
-To improve the accessibility of these Ethereum IPLD objects we generate secondary indexes on top of the raw IPLDs in other Postgres tables.
-This collection of tables encapsulates an Ethereum [advanced data layout](https://github.com/ipld/specs#schemas-and-advanced-data-layouts) (ADL).
+The IPLD objects in this table can be traversed using an IPLD DAG interface, but since this table only maps multihash to raw IPLD object it is not particularly useful for searching through the data by looking up Ethereum objects by their constituent fields (e.g. by block number, tx source/recipient, state/storage trie node path).
+To improve the accessibility of these objects we create an Ethereum [advanced data layout](https://github.com/ipld/specs#schemas-and-advanced-data-layouts) (ADL) by generating secondary indexes on top of the raw IPLDs in other Postgres tables.

 These secondary index tables fall under the `eth` schema and follow an `{objectType}_cids` naming convention.
-Each of these tables provides a view into the individual fields of the underlying Ethereum IPLD object and references the raw IPLD object stored in `public.blocks` by multihash foreign key.
+These tables provide a view into individual fields of the underlying Ethereum IPLD objects, allowing lookups on these fields, and reference the raw IPLD objects stored in `public.blocks` by foreign keys to their multihash keys.
-Additionally, these tables link up to their parent object tables.
-E.g. the `storage_cids` table contains a `state_id` foreign key which references the `id` for the `state_cids` entry that contains the state leaf node for the contract the storage node belongs to, and in turn that `state_cids` entry contains a `header_id` foreign key which references the `id` of the `header_cids` entry that contains the header for the block these state and storage nodes were updated (diffed).
+Additionally, these tables maintain the hash-linked nature of Ethereum objects to one another.
+E.g. a storage trie node entry in the `storage_cids` table contains a `state_id` foreign key which references the `id` for the `state_cids` entry that contains the state leaf node for the contract that storage node belongs to, and in turn that `state_cids` entry contains a `header_id` foreign key which references the `id` of the `header_cids` entry that contains the header for the block these state and storage nodes were updated (diffed).

-## Optimization
+### Optimization
 On mainnet this process is extremely IO intensive and requires significant resources to allow it to keep up with the head of the chain.
 The state diff processing time for a specific block is dependent on the number and complexity of the state changes that occur in a block and the number of updated state nodes that are available in the in-memory cache vs must be retrieved from disc.

-If memory permits, one means of improving the efficiency of this process is to increase the trie cache allocation.
+If memory permits, one means of improving the efficiency of this process is to increase the in-memory trie cache allocation.
 This can be done by increasing the overall `--cache` allocation and/or by increasing the % of the cache allocated to trie usage with `--cache.trie`.